Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

 \paragraph{Deep linear neural networks} The lifting procedure has also been generalized to the multilinear case.
 In deep linear neural networks with structured layers \cite{malgouyres2016identifiability}, identifiability up to certain global layerwise scaling equivalences can be characterized with a tensorial lifting procedure \cite{malgouyres2019multilinear}.
 However, this analysis is limited to the specific case where each layer is constrained to a fixed support.
-In general, sparsity constraints are described by a family of sparsity structures, and not reduced to specific supports.
-Classical families of sparse matrix supports are for instance those which are globally $s$-sparse (at most $s$ nonzero entries), $k$-sparse by column and/or $l$-sparse by row, etc. Considering a family of possible supports for the structured layers, some stability properties of deep structured linear networks can be also derived from the tensorial lifting procedure \cite{malgouyres2020stable}.
+In general, sparsity constraints are described by a family of sparsity patterns, and not reduced to specific supports.
+Considering a family of possible supports for the structured layers, some stability properties of deep structured linear networks can be also derived from the tensorial lifting procedure \cite{malgouyres2020stable}.
 However, when the family of possible supports presents some invariance property by permutation of their columns (as it is the case for the above mentioned classical families), permutation ambiguities should be considered in the analysis, in the spirit of \cite[Chapter 3]{stock2021efficiency}.
 Our work takes into account such permutation ambiguities.